 One of the most exciting Instagram updates this year was the ability to automatically schedule Instagram posts!

-This was also a result of the changes to the API, giving Instagram business profiles the ability to schedule single photo posts to Instagram without the use of push notifications.
+This was also a result of the changes to the API, giving Instagram business profiles the ability to schedule single photo and video posts to Instagram without the use of push notifications.

-Note: The Instagram API limits auto publishing to single photo posts only, which means that Carousel or video posts will still need to use Later’s “notifications” publishing method.
+Note: The Instagram API limits auto publishing to single photo and video posts, which means that carousel posts will still need to use Later’s “notifications” publishing method.